truenas/middleware/docs/userguide/index.rst

 The Common Internet File System (CIFS) is a network protocol that offers file services for (typically) Windows computers.
 Unix-like systems that provide a
 `CIFS client <http://www.samba.org/samba/GUI/>`_
 can also connect to CIFS shares.
-Before configuring this service, you should first create your CIFS shares in Sharing → Windows (CIFS) Shares_ → Add
-Windows (CIFS) Share.
-After configuring this service, go to Services → Control Services to start the service.
+Before configuring this service, you should first create your CIFS shares in :menuselection:`Sharing --> Windows (CIFS) Shares_ --> Add Windows (CIFS) Share`.
+After configuring this service, go to :menuselection:`Services --> Control Services` to start the service.
 The CIFS shares will not be available on the network if this service is not running.

 .. note:: after starting the CIFS service, it may take several minutes for the `master browser election <http://www.samba.org/samba/docs/man/Samba-HOWTO-Collection/NetworkBrowsing.html#id2581357>`_